BrownSpaceEngineering/gr-equisat_decoder/README.md

 - A station name/callsign
 - Your latitude/longitude (optional)
 - If you're replaying a recording, the UTC time it started at
-- An API key _TODO: instructions to generate_
+- An API key.
+To generate one, run the `generate-api-key.sh` script in the root of the repository.

 You can run `python equisat.py --help` for specifics.
 We'd really appreciate it if you send us your data!